Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Dogs and collars go hand in hand, but it’s not as clear to know if dogs actually enjoy wearing their collars.
-Most dogs don’t seem to mind having their collar on at all times, but others may prefer to only wear them when necessary.
+Dogs and collars go hand in hand, but it’s not as clear to know if dogs enjoy wearing their collars.
+Most dogs don’t seem to mind having their collar on at all times, but others may prefer only to wear them when necessary.

 A dog’s affinity and acceptance of a collar will depend on the dog’s personal preferences and any past experiences with collars.
 Continue reading to learn more.